 - Saint Pol sur Ternoise – Lille

 Cycling across France let me experience the landscape, its colors and architecture changing as well as the air that smelled differently.
 Even cows looked different!

 I can not say they were funnier than “Carolina”, the one I met along La Mayenne, who really wanted to eat her neighbors grass, but with all their strange spots, cows in Normandy are quite unique.
 But Carolina won the gold medal, sorry.

-When I arrived in Honfleur I mounted the tent and went out visiting this fascinating town on the sea and eat mussels.
-Well, here they cook them in so many ways that I admire the people who spent so much time thinking how to eat them.
+When I arrived in Honfleur I set up the tent and went out visiting this fascinating town on the sea and eat mussels.
+Well, here they cook mussels in so many ways that I admire the people who spent so much time thinking how to eat them.
 I mean, it is like pork for Germans, or bacalhau for Portugueses or pasta for Italians (not sure, we love too much food).
 But mussels? really?

 Anyway, it tastes good, so, no fear.
 Good taste for a reasonable price.

-All those moments, I wanted to be there, for plenty of reasons.
+All those moments and places, I wanted to be there, for plenty of reasons.

 Even on the Pont de Normandie.
 Super scary bridge to cycle through.
 Huge and noisy.